ryan4yin/nixos-rk3588/demo/README.md

 1. Replace `system = "x86_64-linux";` to `system = "aarch64-linux";`
 2. Remove the config related to `nixpkgs.crossSystem`, it's not needed anymore.

-Then, run the following command to deploy the configuration locally
+Then, run the following command to deploy the configuration locally:

+> The first time you run this command, it will take a long time(maybe 40 minutes to hours) to build the whole system, but the next time you run it, it will be much faster.

 ```bash
 nix run nixpkgs#colmena apply-local